erikmannerfelt/juvfonne_gpr/README.md

-# Code for GPR, and ice patch thickness forecasting, for the Juvfonne ice patch, Norway
+# Code for GPR, and thickness forecasting, for the Juvfonne ice patch, Norway

 See the "Releases" tab for the finalized thickness point data.